-Step 3: Know What to Look For
+Step 3: Know What Questions to Ask

 - How many units are owner-occupied?

-- Who is the developer/builder?
+- Who is the developer?

-Step 4: Get to Know the HOA
+Step 4: Get to Know the HOA and Building Bylaws

 - Ask for a copy of the latest budget and meeting minutes.
 Review them to see how dues are being spent.